 The most common oral surgery procedures include wisdom teeth extractions, bone graft, sinus augmentation, or a ridge augmentation, etc. Sinus augmentation or sinus lift is a surgical procedure that improves the bone density in the upper jaw where molars are present.
 Bone is added between the maxillary sinuses, present on either side of the nose, and your jaw.
 The sinus membrane is lifted and pushed upwards to accommodate the bone.
-Sinus augmentation generally uses bone from your mouth, hip or tibia.
+Sinus augmentation generally uses bone from your mouth, hip, or tibia.

 When do you Need Sinus Augmentation?

 You may require sinus augmentation in the following situations.

 - Replacement of missing teeth requires false tooth roots to be installed in the jawbone.
-When bone density and height of the jaws is less or the sinuses are quite near to the jaw, root placement fails.
+When bone density and height of the jaws are less or the sinuses are quite near to the jaw, root placement fails.
 A sinus lift is performed to add bone.

 - Your jawbone holds your facial structure together to give you a firm and youthful look.
 Missing teeth lead to resorption of the jawbone and sagging of facial muscles.
 A sinus lift is performed to add density to the jawbone and make them strong enough to anchor dental implants.

 - You might also lose bone structure due to periodontal diseases.
 In such a case, a sinus lift is performed for adding bone to the diseased area.

 Sinus augmentation or sinus lift is performed here in our office under sedation by Dr. Daniel Nickles.

 We will use X-rays and a CT scan to assess the anatomy of your jaw and the maxillary sinuses.
 The height, density, and width of your natural bone are measured accurately for the best result.
 The health of your sinus is also evaluated before the procedure.